EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 ## Hybrid

-This hybid code has all the process respond to an initial message from process 0.
+This hybrid code has all the process respond to an initial message from process 0.
 As this is a hybrid code each of the threads in each process respond with a message.

 ```
 #include <stdio.h>